philoubet/edges/README.md

 The characterization factors are stored in the ``data`` folder of the library.
 Currently, ``edges`` provides characterization factors for 346 national and sub-national regions, based on the [AWARE](https://wulca-waterlca.org/aware/) method, based on the location of edge consumers.
-It also provides characterization factors for 215 countries and 42 metals, based on the [GeoPolRisk](https://github.com/akoyamp/geopolrisk-py) method.

 2. For specific ``ecoinvent`` regions (e.g., RER, Canada without Quebec, etc.), ``edges`` computes the weighted average of the characterization factors for the